 Find out more about their services at Suffolk County Council - Council directorates, services and senior officers

-To find out in more detail what SCC spends on services, visit their website page: Suffolk County Council, our spending plans you can also read their statement of accounts by following the link: Suffolk County Council, statement of accounts
+To find out in more detail what SCC spends on services, visit their website page: Suffolk County Council - Where we spend the money you can also read their statement of accounts by following the link: Suffolk County Council, statement of accounts

 They will put their share of your Council Tax into their overall budget to ensure policing levels are maintained and to carry out any priorities and strategies.
 You can look at their statement of accounts to see how they manage their money from their website page: Suffolk Police and Crime Commissioner, group and PCC statement of accounts

 Forest Heath District Council and St Edmundsbury Borough Council

 We put your Council Tax towards paying for services such as rubbish collections and maintenance of public spaces.
 You can find out more from our page: How your money is spent

 They will spend their share on providing facilities and activities that benefit and bring together local communities.
 This could be the maintenance of village halls, community events or keeping children's play equipment in good condition.